chfrank-cgn/Rancher/az-cluster-1/README.md

 ### Credentials

-The next step is to define the EC2 credentials so that Terraform and Rancher can create the EC2 instances:
+The next step is to define the credentials so that Rancher can create all the Azure instances:

 ```
 resource "rancher2_cloud_credential" "credential_az" {